 You Can Experience God’s Work in Your Job

 Let me tell you a little of my own experiences.
-When I’d only just started to, I believed that work was work and was faith in God.
+When I’d only just started to believe in God, I believed that work was work and faith in God was faith in God.
 I believed that attending gatherings was the only proper way to worship God and I simply had no idea that I could practice God’s words when I was at work.
 At that time, I was working in a restaurant and it was very busy.
 I also had several church gatherings to attend per week and I never felt like I had enough time.
 I felt like I didn’t have the time to read God’s words nor any opportunity to experience His words.
 While I was at work, I felt like the time dragged by and was very dull.
-Later at a church gathering, a sister read me a passage of God’s words that concerned my problem: “Because in order to walk in God’s way, we cannot let go of anything to do with ourselves, or anything that happens around us, even the little things.
-No matter whether we think we should pay attention to it or not, as long as any matter is facing us we should not let it go.
-All of it should be viewed as God’s test for us.
-How’s this kind of attitude?
-If you have this kind of attitude, then it confirms one fact: Your heart fears God, and your heart is willing to shun evil.
-If you have this desire to satisfy God, then what you put into practice isn’t far from the standard of fearing God and shunning evil.
-There are often those who believe that the matters which aren’t paid much heed by people, the matters that aren’t usually mentioned—these are merely minor trifles, and they don’t have anything to do with putting truth into practice.
-When these people are faced with just such a matter, they don’t give it much thought and let it slide.
-But in actual fact, this matter is a lesson for which you should be studying, a lesson on how to fear God, on how to shun evil.
-Moreover, what you should be even more concerned about is knowing what God is doing when this matter arises to face you.
-God is right at your side, observing every one of your words and deeds, observing your actions, your mind changes—this is God’s work” (“How to Know God’s Disposition and the Result of His Work”).
+Later at a church gathering, a sister read me a passage of God’s words that concerned my problem: “This is because in order to keep to God’s way, we cannot let go of anything that happens either to us or around us, even the little things; whether we think we should pay attention to it or not, as long as any matter is facing us, we must not let it go.
+All things that happen should be viewed as tests God has given us.
+What do you think about this way of looking at things?
+If you have this kind of attitude, then it confirms one fact: Deep down, you fear God and are willing to shun evil.
+If you have this desire to satisfy God, then what you put into practice will not be far off meeting the standard of fearing God and shunning evil.
+There are often those who believe that matters people do not pay much attention to and do not usually mention are but minor trifles that have nothing to do with putting the truth into practice.
+When faced with just such an issue, these people do not give it much thought, and then they let it slide.
+In actual fact, however, this matter was a lesson you should study—a lesson on how to fear God and how to shun evil.
+Moreover, what you should be even more concerned with is knowing what God is doing when this matter arises to face you.
+God is right by your side, observing your every word and action, and watching everything you do and what changes take place in your thoughts—this is God’s work” (“How to Know God’s Disposition and the Results His Work Shall Achieve”).
 By reading God’s words, I came to know that the people, events and things we encounter every day, whether big or small, are all meticulously arranged by God for our sake.
 God wants to trial us and test us through these people, events and things to see whether or not we revere Him, whether or not we can practice in accordance with His words in all things, and whether or not we have entered into all kinds of truths.
 I was never aware before that I could experience God’s words in the people, events and things around me and I therefore missed many chances to gain the truth.
 I decided that I must focus on bringing God’s words into my real life, I must experience and practice God’s words at work and I must pursue the truth in the environments that God arranges so that my life may gradually mature.

 One day, I was in the restaurant writing the menu when the manager asked me to add more dishes to customers’ bills so that we could charge them more.
 I knew that the Lord said: “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Matthew 5:37).
 The Lord asked that we be honest and call a spade a spade.
 If we lie for the sake of profit, then we are engaging in deception and we will not earn God’s praise.
 I knew that I should not tell lies to cheat the customers, but I worried about displeasing the manager so that he would make things difficult for me or cut my pay, and if I didn’t handle it well then I could even lose my job.
 As I worked my way through this dilemma, I suddenly realized that God had permitted this issue to befall me and that God was right beside me watching to see what I would do with the truth and watching to see whether or not I would practice God’s words and be an honest person.
 And so, I prayed to God and became willing to forsake my flesh and practice the truth.
 I didn’t care how people would treat me or whether or not I would lose my job, but instead I wanted to focus on living before God and establishing a normal relationship with God.
 After praying, my heart felt much more at ease and I found the resolve to practice the truth and satisfy God.
 Unexpectedly, just as I was truthfully writing up the menu for the customers, though the manager said nothing, he later went and told the restaurant owner that I was honest and trustworthy.
 I witnessed God’s wondrous deeds and I experienced the feelings of peace and security, of release and freedom that comes from practicing the truth, and those are feelings that no amount of money can buy.
 In my work after that, I always paid close attention to the people, events and things around me and I focused on experiencing and practicing God’s words, and gradually my relationship with God normalized and I felt much more relaxed at work.